SIL verification – PFD or PFH – how to decide?

 Completing the SIL verification

 If you are already operating a safety system, you can complete the calculations based on the installed equipment.
-If field failure rate data is available, then you should use that in preference to other data sources.
+If field failure data is available, then you should use that in preference to other data sources.

 The conclusion of a SIL verification calculation requires that the resulting PFD or PFH for each safety function meets the target set in the SRS.